AdobeDocs/experience-platform.en/help/hygiene/ui/delete-customer.md

 You are asked to confirm the list of identities whose data you want to delete.
 Select **[!UICONTROL Submit]** to confirm your selection.

-After the request is submitted, a work order is created and appears on the [!UICONTROL Consumer] tab of the [!UICONTROL Data cleansing] workspace.
+After the request is submitted, a work order is created and appears on the [!UICONTROL Consumer] tab of the [!UICONTROL Data Cleansing] workspace.
 From here, you can monitor the work order's status as it processes the request.
-Most work orders will take several days to complete.
+Most customer deletion work orders will take several days to complete.

 ## Next steps